Table of Contents

 Yes, the PHC cannabinoid can get you high, and that’s good news if you are looking for a psychoactive experience that is literally out of this world.

-However, because it is so powerful, it is advisable to consume it in small doses and watch how your body reacts to it before you go all in.
+However, because of the strong psychoactive effects of this cannabinoid, you’ll want to consume it in small doses and watch how your body reacts to it before you go all in.

 If you’re not someone seeking a powerful high experience, then PHC is not the best choice.
 Instead, it would be better to stick with non-psychoactive compounds like CBD or CBN.